 - Tilting moment

-Using 3D modeling, drawings, and finite element analysis, SlewPro has created engineering solutions for a wide number of applications and configurations.
-Many of these design solutions by SlewPro were completed far sooner than others in the industry could have accomplished.
+Using 3D modeling, drawings and finite element analysis, SlewPro has created engineering solutions for a wide number of applications and configurations.
+Many of SlewPro’s design solutions were completed far sooner than others in the industry could have accomplished.

 Information in this article is based off content from Engineering 360.